 Details: 1625 McDonald Rd., Campbell River, British Columbia, Canada (on Vancouver Island); 866-347-4037

 Do your kids like exploring tide pools for starfish?
 How about spotting whales?
 Journey to Tofino on Vancouver Island’s wild and remote west coast for the vacation of a lifetime.
 Perched on a bluff over the water with walking trails down to the sandy beach below, Middle Beach Lodge’s deluxe cabins are favorites for families who seek both respite and adventure.
+This spot has recently added modern tree house accommodations as well.
 Luxuries abound, from fluffy robes and duvets to deck chairs for lounging.
 Cook up dinner in your cabin, or head to Tofino for sushi or fish tacos.

 Details: 400 Mackenzie Beach Rd., Tofino, British Columbia, Canada (on Vancouver Island); 866-725-2900